Trump hails breakthrough at Korea summit

 Early Friday morning, leaders of the two Koreas agreed to end the Korean War, 65 years after hostilities ceased, in a wide-ranging joint announcement struck Friday, that includes working towards the complete denuclearization of the Korean Peninsula.

-North and South Korea announced in a joint-declaration that "there will be no more war on the Korean Peninsula" and saying "a new era of peace has begun."
+North and South Korea announced in a joint-declaration that "there will be no more war on the Korean Peninsula" and that "a new era of peace has begun."

+The announcement comes amid a historic summit between the North Korean leader Kim Jong Un and South Korean President Moon Jae-in.
+A peace treaty was never signed when fighting ended in the Korean War in 1953 after the signing of an armistice.

+It also takes place ahead of an anticipated meeting between Trump and Kim.